 Uzbekistan is famous for intricate embroidery, typically done on large pieces of cotton or silk cloth and mostly used as wall-hangings called palyak, or suzanis.
 Traditionally embroidered pieces form a large portion of a girl’s dowry.

 Newlyweds typically hung these symbolic embroidered panels on the bedroom wall to decorate the room, adding color and cheer.
-Panels hung between beds in a common sleeping room could also offer a bit of privacy to the couple.
+Panels hung between beds in a common sleeping room could also offer a bit of privacy to a new couple.
 Embroidered bedspreads (called gulkurpa), bed coverlets, and quilt covers also formed part of a girl’s dowry.

 Each area of Uzbekistan has its own particular design configuration and stitching technique.
 For instance, in Tashkent the entire background is solidly embroidered, with of course the embroiderer’s own take on traditional colors and compositions.
 Typically stitched in dark red, medium red, and black with touches of white, Tashkent suzanis are easily recognizable.